Cloud-V/Frontend/Readme.md

 # ⚖️ License
 All rights reserved, the American University in Cairo and the Cloud V Project.

-You may distribute the software or any of its constituent source files; in part or in whole; under the terms of the GNU Affero General Public License v3, or at your option, any later version.
+The Cloud V frontend is available under the Apache License, v2.0.
 See 'License' for more information.